-This is our initial public offering and no public market currently exists for our common stock.
-We are offering shares of our common stock, par value \$0.01 per share, as described in this prospectus.
-It is currently estimated that the initial public offering price per share of our common stock will be per share.
+This is our initial public offering of our common stock and no public market currently exists for our common stock.
+The initial public offering price per share of our common stock will be \$20.00 per share.
 All of the shares to be sold in this offering are being sold by Cherry Hill Mortgage Investment Corporation.
-We intend to apply to list our common stock on the New York Stock Exchange under the symbol "CHMI."
+Our common stock has been approved for listing on the New York Stock Exchange, or NYSE, subject to official notice of issuance, under the symbol "CHMI."

-Stanley Middleman, our Chairman and the founder of Freedom Mortgage, will purchase directly from us in a concurrent private placement a number of shares equal to % of the total number of shares sold in this offering (excluding any shares issuable upon the underwriters exercise of their over-allotment option discussed below), at a price per share equal to the public offering price.
-The underwriters will not receive any underwriting discount or commission on the shares purchased by Mr. Middleman in the concurrent private placement.
+Stanley Middleman, our Chairman and the founder of Freedom Mortgage, will purchase directly from us in a concurrent private placement \$20.0 million in shares of our common stock, at the public offering price.
+Mr. Middleman will not pay a placement fee.

 We will elect and intend to qualify to be taxed as a real estate investment trust for U.S. federal income tax purposes, or a REIT.
-To assist us in qualifying as a REIT, among other purposes, our charter generally limits beneficial and constructive ownership of our shares by any person to no more than 9.8% in value or in number of shares, whichever is more restrictive, of the outstanding shares of any class or series of our shares.
-In addition, our charter contains various other restrictions on the ownership and transfer shares of our common stock.
+To assist us in qualifying as a REIT, among other purposes, our charter generally limits beneficial and constructive ownership of our shares by any person to no more than 9.0% in value or in number of shares, whichever is more restrictive, of the outstanding shares of any class or series of our stock.
+In addition, our charter contains various other restrictions on the ownership and transfer of shares of our common stock.
 See "Description of Common Stock-Restrictions on Ownership and Transfer."